noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

 # create a service based off another one
 # the base service cannot have depends_on, volumes_from, or circular references
 extends:
-  file: if/in/other/compose.yml
+  file: /path/to/other/compose.yml
   service: poop

 # string/object, but not both
+# if specified image: is ignored
-build: ./dir/with/dockerfile
+build: ./dir/with/dockerfile/is/required
 build:
-    # path/url
-    # path - containing dockerfile
+    # path: absolute/relative to compose parent dir
-    # url - git repository
+    # url: git repository
     context: ./build/context
     # if specified, context required
     dockerfile: /path/some.dockerfile